Technical Data PLC Engine

 On PLC Engine Device a My SQL database is installed.
 This database will be managed completely by PLC Engine.

-Maximum number of configurable connections: 1000.
+Maximum number of configurable client connections: 4000.

 Maximum length of a single item: 4GB.

-Maximum number of elements (Items): 16 Million.
+Maximum number of elements (Items): 16 million.

 Maximum OPC groups each connection: 100.